-Roof also expressed his racist beliefs to investigators in an FBI video of his confession, shown in court Friday.
+Roof reiterated his racist beliefs to investigators in an FBI video of his confession, shown in court Friday.

-"I went to that church in Charleston and I did it," Roof said and then laughed, the video showed.
+“I went to that church in Charleston and I did it,” Roof said, then laughed, the video showed.

 “Did you shoot them?” a law enforcement officer asked.